Intellectual Property Policy

 c. recommend appropriate legal action to enforce the University's intellectual property rights, and

-d. arbitrate any disputed issues related to intellectual property or the interpretation of this policy and recommend resolutions.
+d. resolve any disputed issues related to intellectual property or the interpretation of this policy and recommend resolutions.
+Such recommendations shall be made to the Vice President for Academic Research who shall render a decision if resolution is not achieved.

-The UD Technology Partnerships Office (TPO) has two principal goals.
+The Office of Technology and Entrepreneurial Partnerships (OTEP) has two principal goals.
 The first is to facilitate the transfer of technology developed at UD to public use and benefit.
 The second, where consistent with the first, is to provide an additional source of unrestricted income to support research and education at UD.
-The TPO will work with the UD developers of technology and with industry.
+OTEP will work with the UD developers of technology and with industry.
 However, it will do so in a manner which does not interfere with the normal flow of technical and academic information through publications, conferences, and consulting.

-The Office of Contracts and Grants Administration is responsible for the negotiation, execution, and administration of all UD agreements with external sponsors of research grants and contracts, and for ensuring that the sponsor's rights to technology developed under external grants and contracts are protected.
-The Office of Contracts and Grants Administration and the TPO are available to assist all principal investigators and sponsored-research program administrators in the negotiation and interpretation of intellectual property terms of grants and contracts.
+The UDRI Contracts and Grants Office and the Office of Academic Research are responsible for the negotiation, execution, and administration of all UD agreements with external sponsors of research grants and contracts, and for ensuring that the sponsor's rights to technology developed under external grants and contracts are protected.
+The Contracts and Grants Office, the Office of Academic Research and OTEP are available to assist all principal investigators and sponsored-research program administrators in the negotiation and interpretation of intellectual property terms of grants and contracts.

 A University Intellectual Property Committee shall be appointed by the President.
-This Committee will advise the Vice President for Research, and assist the University Intellectual Property Administrator.
-The Committee will include representatives from those fields of technology generally served by the TPO.
+This Committee will advise the Vice President for Academic Research and assist the University Intellectual Property Administrator.
+The Committee will include representatives from those fields of technology generally served by OTEP.
 This Committee may from time to time elect to create a subcommittee of experts in a specific technology whose function will be to recommend policy that relates to the exploitation of that technology.

 Reference Documents